Tommy2Mx/WPUser-to-FormAssembly-prefill/README.md

 ### Method 2: Manual Installation

 1. Download and extract the plugin files
-2. Upload the `formassembly-user-prefill` folder to `/wp-content/plugins/`
+2. Upload the `WPUser-to-FormAssembly-prefill` folder to `/wp-content/plugins/`
 3. Activate the plugin through the **Plugins** menu in WordPress

 ## Configuration